-- 1) Ms White outlined the report. - 2) Further to questions from Members, it was noted that: - New schools were usually opened gradually, year by year.
+1) Ms White outlined the report.

+2) Further to questions from Members, it was noted that:

+• New schools were usually opened gradually, year by year.
 If a school was to open with intake of more than one year group, there could be sudden 'decamps' from other schools and not necessarily from families living closer to the school.
-Subject to consultation and with the academy sponsor, the admissions criteria could include (for a limited time) that priority be given to children in the developments in the immediate area surrounding a new school. - 3) RESOLVED to agree the recommendations as outlined in the report.
+Subject to consultation and with the academy sponsor, the admissions criteria could include (for a limited time) that priority be given to children in the developments in the immediate area surrounding a new school.

-16. Teynham Primary School - Expansion of Teynham Primary School by 1FE (Item 17)
+16. Teynham Primary School - Expansion of Teynham Primary School by 1FE (ltem 17)